 My top recommendation is actually pantry shelves.
-I know this isn’t fancy but it is super affordable and has the most flexibly.
+I know this isn’t fancy but it is super affordable and has the most flexibility.
 This is the one I have from Amazon.
-Depending on your height and ceiling height, there’s multiple shelf count options not to mention you can adjust the spacing in between.
+Depending on your height and ceiling height, there are multiple shelf count options not to mention you can adjust the spacing in between.

 I am 5’5″ and opted for the 4 shelf option and it works perfectly optimized for every level.